 The history of RTC begins with David Burwell.
 When he and Peter Harnik founded RTC in 1986, there were just a few dozen rail-trails in the country.
 But during the 15 years he led the remarkable nonprofit he helped create, rail-trails became a much-loved part of the American landscape and an integral part of our recreation and transportation vernacular.

-A lawyer by training, Burwell's thorough knowledge of railbanking legislation and understanding of the role of the courts in advancing the development of rail-trails was a key to the continued success of RTC.
+A lawyer by training, David Burwell's thorough knowledge of railbanking legislation and understanding of the role of the courts in advancing the development of rail-trails was a key to the continued success of RTC.
+During his 15 years as president, he helped make rail-trails an ingrained part of the American cultural landscape.
 In 1990, he was the founding co-chair of the Surface Transportation Policy Project (STPP), a national transportation policy reform coalition.
-After his time at RTC, Burwell became STPP's president.
-He also served as the director of the National Wildlife Federation's Transportation and Infrastructure Program and the first chair of the National Research Council's Transportation and Sustainability Committee, among many other roles.
+He played a pivotal role in the passing of landmark federal laws to support trails and active transportation, which have resulted in hundreds of millions of dollars for the development and enhancement of rail-trails around the country.
+Later professional credits include leadership roles with STPP, NWF, the National Research Council Transportation and Sustainability Committee and the Energy and Climate Program at the Carnegie Endowment for International Peace.
+He passed away in February 2017, after a hard-fought battle with leukemia.

 Peter Harnik's name is inextricably connected with the formation of RTC.
 A self-described "bicycle enthusiast and cockeyed optimist," Harnik's first introduction to rail-trails came during a failed quest to close Wisconsin Avenue in Washington, D.C., to automobiles.